Absolute Author Interview

 I think I’ve always been a writer since I learned how to print my name.
-I wrote my first book when I was in the seventh grade with my best friend.
+I wrote my first book when I was in seventh grade with my best friend.
 After that, I just kept writing.
-I love being able to travel and go places anywhere in the world my mind takes me.
+I love being able to travel and go to places anywhere in the world my mind takes me.
 I am not bound to the here and now, rather I can time travel and go to outer space.
 That’s why I wanted to be a writer.

 What was the hardest part of creating The Keystroke Killer saga?

 The hardest part for me was two-fold: adapting from screenwriting and editing the final version.
 I had worked years on the character’s and the plots and had everything down in screenplay format.
 But, learning how to write like a novelist is like comparing apples to oranges.
 Although you can each both pieces of fruit, they are nothing alike.
 It took me awhile to get into learning how to write like a novelist, but I took classes and read just about everything I could.

 It only took me two months to write KSK, but it took ten months of editing.
 Between the focus group and beta readers, from the line/copy editor, I did everything possible to make KSK the best.
 I think the time was well worth it.